PayorCRM/help/setting-up-invoice-reminders.md

 Click on "New Emailing Rule"

+Customer rules section allows you to specify which customer (using customer number) or group of customers (using customer categories) would receive the mail

+Invoice rules section allows you to specify which invoices of the above selected customer needs to be sent in the reminder email.

+Some common invoice rules
+1. Invoice amount greater/less than xxxx
+2. Invoice overdue days in the bucket 30-60 days
+3. invoice due in 1 day

 ![](/assets/Emailingrules new.PNG)

 _Email rules to define the rules based on which the email will be sent_